Modeling and solving a vehicle-sharing problem considering multiple alternative modes of transport: Computational results

-We assume that every user $p$ has a set $K^p \subseteq K$ of possible modes of transport that can be used, reflecting her preferences.
-Depending on the user that is covering a trip $\pi$, we can then define a set of modes of transport possible to be assigned for a trip $K^{\pi} \subseteq K$.
-Note that if a MOT is not in the respective set $K^{\pi}$ we impose a penalty and set $C^k = \infty$.
-We define seven different cases aiming to represent differences in preference distribution.
+\SP{Assuming that for a successful introduction of a shared mobility system, the consideration of user preferences with respect to the different MOTs is detrimental, we introduce user preference information into our models as follows:} every user $p$ \SP{is associated} with a set $K^p \subseteq K$ of possible modes of transport that can be used, reflecting her preferences.
+Depending on the user that is covering a trip $\pi$, we can then define a set of modes of transport possible to be assigned to a trip $K^{\pi} \subseteq K$.
+Note that if a MOT is not in the respective set $K^{\pi}$ we impose a penalty and set $C_{\pi}^k = \infty$.
+We define seven different cases aiming to represent differences in the preference distribution.

 For the first case, prefVar0, we make use of available statistical data representing the working population of Vienna.
-For this we define different combinations of possible accepted MOTs in the instance generation: generic, motorised only, no public transport, no motorised, cars only, public transport only and bike only.
-For each of them we have a probability for female and male user, where we have [0.19, 0.03, 0.01, 0.04, 0.18, 0.42, 0.13] and [0.18, 0.03, 0.02, 0.03, 0.26, 0.35, 0.13], respectively. \citep{stadt_wien} We assume that 53\% of the working population is male, and 47\% female. \citep{statstik_austria_2017} Further, we incorporate the probability that 87\% of them have a driving license and 13\% are not allowed to drive a car. \citep{bmvit} The combinations are then chosen randomly based on the set probability distribution.
+For this group, we define different combinations of possible accepted MOTs in the instance generation: generic, motorised only, no public transportation, no motorised, cars only, public transportation only and bike only.
+For each of them we have a probability for female and male users, where we have [0.19, 0.03, 0.01, 0.04, 0.18, 0.42, 0.13] and [0.18, 0.03, 0.02, 0.03, 0.26, 0.35, 0.13], respectively \citep{stadt_wien}.
+We assume that 53\% of the working population is male, and 47\% female \citep{statstik_austria_2017}.
+Further, we incorporate the probability that 87\% of them have a driving license and 13\% are not allowed to drive a car \citep{bmvit}.
+The combinations are then chosen randomly based on the set probability distribution.
 We assume that if a user includes a combustion engine car in her set of MOTs, then she will also have the electric car and vice versa.
-For the other cases, naming prefVar1-prefVar6, we adopt more straightforward strategies to represent the preferences of the users.
+For the other cases, prefVar1-prefVar6, we adopt more straightforward strategies to represent the preferences of the users.
 Depending on the variant, we define a fixed percentage of users with a given setting.
-We say this may either be mixed (= accepting all MOTs), cars only or other MOTs except cars (=no cars).
+We say this may either be mixed (= accepting all MOTs), cars only or other MOTs except cars (= no cars).
 Let us assume an instance with 20 users and 40\% mixed, 40\% cars only and 20\% other MOTs only.
-Then user 1-8 accept all MOTs, users 9-16 only cars and users 17-20 anything but cars.
-Table~\ref{tab:prefVars-data} shows the setting of each of the applied variants.
+Then users 1-8 accept all MOTs, users 9-16 only cars and users 17-20 anything but cars.
+Table~\ref{tab:prefVars-data} shows the setting of each of the applied variants. \SP{We note that the considered preference settings are by no means exhaustive but they allow us to get some insights into the impact of considering user preferences on the total costs from a company perspective.}

 {}